 - Clear assignment of roles and task delegation

 A big challenge you can face when handling a project with multiple participants is assigning roles and delegating tasks in a precise manner.
 Sometimes, the reason why a project fails to be completed is that people are confused about their responsibilities.

-A project management tool helps work get done by allowing managers to document in writing the roles and tasks people need to fulfil and sharing these with the entire team.
+A project or workflow management tool helps work get done by allowing managers to document in writing the roles and tasks people need to fulfil and sharing these with the entire team.
 That way, everyone knows who should do what.

 - Increased deliverability of projects

 No matter the size, difficulty, or deadline of a task, a project management tool guarantees an improved delivery rate by allowing managers to estimate the ideal time it takes for a task to be completed.
 Proper allocation of hours can be made.

 The exact date of a project will be indicated and the percentage completion of that project will be shown – if the chosen tool has been designed to include these functionalities.
 Setting milestones is also crucial so employees working on a task know that they have reached an important point in the task’s life cycle.

 Before teams work on a project for a client, one crucial thing that needs to be done is to come up with an accurate estimate of the costs involved.
 This is to make sure that businesses make a profit and clients get their money’s worth.